platformio/platformio-core/docs/projectconf.rst

 If ``upload_port`` isn't specified, then *PlatformIO* will try to detect it automatically.

-To print all available serial ports use :ref:`cmd_serialports` command.
+To print all available serial ports use :ref:`cmd_device` command.

 This option can be set by global environment variable :envvar:`PLATFORMIO_UPLOAD_PORT`.